Spin pumping into quantum spin nematic states: Introduction

 Spin pumping into exotic materials with hidden orders represents a significant challenge in identifying novel states of matter and understanding their quantum nature.
 Among these exotic hidden orders, the spin-nematic state, characterized by spin-rotation symmetry breaking without any accompanying magnetic order, stands as a representative example.
-The spin-nematic state is described by quadrupolar order or higher multipolar order and has been extensively studied theoretically, using models such as the bilinear-biquadratic exchange model~\cite{Blume1969,Chen1971,Andreev1984,Papanicolaou1988,Tanaka2001,Bhattacharjee2006,Lauchli2006,Tsunetsugu2006,Li2007,Tsunetsugu2007} and the $J_1$-$J_2$ frustrated model~\cite{Chubukov1991,Shannon2006,Ueda2007,Vekua2007,Hikihara2008,Sato2009,Sudan2009,Zhitomirsky2010,Sato2011,Shindou2011,Momoi2012,Sato2013,Ueda2013,Jiang2023}, and the dimer model~\cite{Momoi2000,Wang2018,Yokohama2018,Hikihara2019}.
+The spin-nematic state is described by quadrupolar order or higher multipolar order and has been extensively studied theoretically, using models such as the bilinear-biquadratic exchange model~\cite{Blume1969,Chen1971,Andreev1984,Papanicolaou1988,Tanaka2001,Bhattacharjee2006,Lauchli2006,Tsunetsugu2006,Li2007,Tsunetsugu2007}, the $J_1$-$J_2$ frustrated model~\cite{Chubukov1991,Shannon2006,Ueda2007,Vekua2007,Hikihara2008,Sato2009,Sudan2009,Zhitomirsky2010,Sato2011,Shindou2011,Momoi2012,Sato2013,Ueda2013,Jiang2023}, and the dimer model~\cite{Momoi2000,Wang2018,Yokohama2018,Hikihara2019}.
 These theoretical models predict the existence of ferro- or antiferro-quadrupolar states.
 The realization of the spin nematic state has also been discussed in a variety of materials such as ${\mathrm{LiCuVO}}_{4}$~\cite{Buttgen2014,Orlova2017,Yoshida2017} and ${\mathrm{BaCdVO}}(\mathrm{PO}4)_{2}$~\cite{Nath2008,Skoulatos2019,Povarov2019}.
+In the absence of dipole moments, the unique properties of the SN state are difficult to observe using static magnetization measurements.
+Conventional approaches employ NMR relaxation rates in an attempt to identify SN by focusing on a feature appearing in the low-temperature behavior.
+However, this feature is challenging to detect experimentally, due to the difficulty in separating the two magnetic excitations~\cite{Momoi2024}.
 Recently, a study of the spin Seebeck effect in the spin-nematic state has also been conducted~\cite{Hirobe2019}.